LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 ________________________________________________________________________

-This tool generates entity diagrams and file diagrams for source files and for libraries of source files using the Logtalk reflection features to collect the relevant information and a graph language for representing the diagrams.
+This tool generates library, file, and entity diagrams for source files and for libraries of source files using the Logtalk reflection features to collect the relevant information and a graph language for representing the diagrams.
 Limited support is also available for generating diagrams